SQIAsignHD: SQIsignHD Adaptor Signature: Preliminaries

 \procedure[linenumbering]{$\mathcal{O}_S (m)$}{ \sigma \leftarrow \mathsf{Sig}(\sk,m)\\ \mathcal{Q}:=\mathcal{Q}\cup\{m,\sigma\}\\ \pcreturn \sigma } \end{pchstack} \end{definition}

-\textbf{Adaptor Signature Scheme.} An adaptor signature is a cryptographic primitive that can be treated as a generalization of an ordinary digital signature.
-More precisely, it hides secret randomness within the signature so that the secret randomness is revealed once the signature is generated.
-The general procedure is that a pre-signature is generated in the first step.
-Then, the pre-signature is shifted by secret randomness and adapted into a signature.
-Finally, the secret randomness is extracted from the signature based on cryptographic processing.
-Furthermore, the signature produced by an adaptor signature is verifiable by the verification algorithm of the underlying signature scheme.
-An adapter signature also has some properties to guarantee its security.
-For any statement $\mathsf{s}\in \mathcal{L}_\mathsf{R}$, a signer holding a secret key $\mathsf{sk}$ can produce a pre-signature $\tilde{\mathsf{\sigma}}$ on any message $m$.
-This pre-signature can be adapted into a full signature $\mathsf{\sigma}$ on $m$ if and only if a user has a witness $\mathsf{w}$ to the statement $\mathsf{s}$, i.e., $\mathsf{(w,s)\in R}$.
-Additionally, anyone with access to the pre-signature $\tilde{\mathsf{\sigma}}$, full signature $\mathsf{\sigma}$, and witness $\mathsf{s}$ can extract the witness $\mathsf{w}$ and thus reveal the hard relation.
+\textbf{Adaptor Signature Scheme.} An adaptor signature is a cryptographic primitive that extends an ordinary digital signature.
+It hides secret randomness within the signature, which is only revealed once the signature is generated.
+The process begins with the generation of a pre-signature, which is then adapted into a full signature by applying secret randomness.
+In the final step, this secret randomness is extracted through cryptographic procedures.
+The signature produced is verifiable using the verification algorithm of the underlying signature scheme.
+An adaptor signature also has specific security properties.
+For any statement $\mathsf{s} \in \mathcal{L}_\mathsf{R}$, a signer with secret key \textsf{sk} can produce a pre-signature $\tilde{\mathsf{\sigma}}$ on any message $m$.
+This pre-signature can be adapted into a full signature $\mathsf{\sigma}$ if and only if the user has a witness \textsf{w} to the statement \textsf{s}.
+Additionally, anyone with access to the pre-signature $\tilde{\mathsf{\sigma}}$, (full) signature $\mathsf{\sigma}$, and statement \textsf{s} can extract the witness \textsf{w}, thus revealing the hard relation.

-The formal definition of an adaptor signature and its properties are given as follows:
+The formal definition of an adaptor signature scheme and its properties are given as follows:

 \begin{definition}[Adaptor Signature Scheme] An adaptor signature scheme with respect to a hard relation $\mathsf{R}$ and a signature scheme $\mathsf{\Sigma} = ( \mathsf{KeyGen}, \mathsf{Sig}, \mathsf{Ver})$ is a quadruple $\Xi_{\mathsf{R,\Sigma}}=(\mathsf{PreSig}, \mathsf{PreVer}, \mathsf{Adapt},\mathsf{Ext})$ defined as: